-This function allows you to geocode addresses and return the corresponding spatial object.
+This function allows you to geocode addresses and returns the corresponding spatial object.
+This function returns the spatial object associated with the query using sf, see geo_lite() for retrieving the data in tibble format.

 Usage